FACEM - provenience studies on pottery in the central mediterranean

 2. Supposed site of production: the index will produce a complete list of supposed production sites.

-3. Sampling site: the index will produce a complete list of sampling sites.
+3. Discovery site: the index will produce a complete list of discovery sites.

 5. Chronology of object: only a part of the samples can be classified chronologically.
 Using this option will reduce the number of search results, as only samples with a chronological designation will be found.